zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

   return header + attributes
 ```

 Then we need some code to send and receive the request, as well as parse the response.
-Wireshark and the RFCs coming in handy again while
+Wireshark and the RFCs came in handy again while
 trying to troubleshoot.
 The attributes have a pattern of type, length, and then value.
 The allocation request basically requests a TCP
 connection, and specifies how long it should live for.